 S... for Stupendous!
 T... for Tiger, ferocity of!
 U... for Underwear, red!
 P... for Power, incredible!
 E... for Excellent physique!
 N... for... um... something... hm, well, I'll come back to that...
 D... for Determination!
 U... for.. wait, how do you spell this?
 Is it "I"??

-And let us not overlook Green Lantern.
-Even though he rarely says it where the villain of the day can hear him, it still is a classic example:
+Green Lantern rarely says it where the villain of the day can hear him, but it is still a classic example:

 In brightest day, in darkest night, No evil shall escape my sight Let those who worship evil's might Beware my power — Green Lantern's Light!